Part A Hospitalization

 Understanding Medicare Part D

 Stand-alone prescription plans are provided so recipients can get price breaks on their medications.
-All plans follow the Medicare guidelines including the doughnut hole or gap phases.
+All plans follow the Medicare guideline including the donut hole or gap phases.
+There are 3 phases in all Medicare drug plans.
+There are 3 different types of drug plans; the saver plan; the preferred plan and the enhanced plan.
+The saver plans usually have deductibles while the preferred and enhanced plans don’t have deductibles.

-The $3750 is the total cost of the medication; that you and your insurance company pays.
-After you spend the $3750, you then move to Phase 2 or the doughnut hole or gap.
+Maximum is $3820.
+Some plans have an annual deductible of up to $415.
+The $3820 is the total cost of the medication; that you and your insurance company pays.
+After you spend the $3820, you then move to Phase 2 or the doughnut hole or gap.

-The way you get to the $5000 is a bit complicated.
-When you buy generic medications you pay 44% of the cost the insurance company pays for the medication.
-Example: During Phase 1 you pay $4 & your insurance pays $16 when you move to Phase 2 or the doughnut hole or gap you pay $8.80 or 44% of the $20.
+Maximum is $5100.
+The way you get to the $5100 is a bit complicated.
+When you buy generic medications you pay 37% of the cost the insurance company pays for the medication.
+Example: During Phase 1 you pay $4 & your insurance pays $16 when you move to Phase 2 or the donut hole or gap you pay $7.40 or 37% of the $20.

-Brands are treated differently, during the doughnut hole or gap you pay 35% and the insurance company and drug company pay 65%, but you count the 85% towards the $5000.
-The 15% the plan pays does not count towards the maximum out of pocket.
-If the drug costs $300 per month, you pay $105.
-The insurance company and Drug Company pay the difference and you count 85% of the $300 towards the maximum out of pocket, or $255.
+Brands are treated differently, during the donut hole or gap you pay 25% and the insurance company and drug company pay 75% but you count only 95% towards the $5100.
+If the drug costs $300 per month, you pay $75 and the insurance company and Drug Company pay the difference and you count 95% of the $300 towards the maximum out of pocket, or $285.

 Doughnut Hole or Gap Example: